Learn more about the workshops held by First Street Foundation's Research Lab.

 Research Lab members Adam Pollack, Ian Sue Wing, Kathleen Schaeffer, Nicholas Pinter, and Cristoph Nolte (Boston University) present their research titled "Can property level flood losses be reliably predicted."

 - Research overview: Studies that estimate the economic impacts of flooding often rely on functions that characterize the relationship between inundation and damage for types of buildings.
-The United States Army Corps of Engineer depth damage functions are widely used in the US for estimating damages.
+The United States Army Corps of Engineers' depth damage functions are widely used in the US for estimating damages.
 They are considered state of the art and justify billions of dollars of spending on flood risk management but are rarely validated in empirical settings.
-Advances in flood hazard modeling, identification of historical flood conditions and data access for assets at risk have reduced the uncertainty surrounding key economic damage model components.
+Advances in flood hazard modeling, identification of historical flood conditions, and data access for assets at risk have reduced the uncertainty surrounding key economic damage model components.
 Better economic loss models improve the capacity to mitigate flood risk and protect people, property, and infrastructure.
 This requires commensurate improvements in the model component that links hazard to damages which this study aims to achieve through the development of damage functions based on historic flood events and robust testing of damage functions and observed losses.
 After validation and uncertainty analyses, the research team plans to make the US flood events database and empirical damage functions available to researchers for their own studies.

 A link to the workshop video and the research presented by Adam Pollack, Ian Sue Wing, Kathleen Schaeffer, Nicholas Pinter, and Cristoph Nolte can be found here: